Isoniazid for the treatment of tuberculosis

-It is vital that you keep all your clinic appointments, as your doctor or nurse needs to check how your child is doing.
+It is vital that you keep all your clinic appointments, as your doctor or nurse needs to monitor your child.

-Isoniazid may also be used to prevent TB (also called chemoprophylaxis).
-We have produced a separate leaflet on this, available from the Medicines for Children website, www.medicinesforchildren.org.uk.
+- Isoniazid may also be used to prevent TB (also called chemoprophylaxis).
+We have produced a separate leaflet on this, available here: www.medicinesforchildren.org.uk/isoniazid-latent-tuberculosis.

 General advice about medicines